-We have audited Leland School District's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on Leland School District's major federal programs for the year ended June 30, 2019.
-Leland School District's major federal programs are identified in the summary of independent auditors' results section of the accompanying summary schedule of findings and questioned costs.
+We have audited Leland School District's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on Leland School District's major federal programs for the year ended June 30, 2020.
+The Leland School District's major federal programs are identified in the summary of the auditor's results section of the accompanying schedule of findings and guestioned costs.